ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

 git clean --force -d 	-	Include sub-directories. git clean --force -X	-	Only remove ignored files (captial 'X').

-o REVERT ALL NON-COMMITTED CHANGES (IN WORKING DIRECTORY) (Example: You added some debugging statements and now you want to reset these changes.) git reset --hard		-	Returns the working directory to the state of the last commit.
+o REVERT NON-COMMITTED CHANGES (IN WORKING DIRECTORY) (Example: You added some debugging statements and now you want to reset these changes.) git reset --hard		-	Returns the working directory to the state of the last commit.
 WARNING: The "--hard" option reverts all changes and you will any un-committed work!!